yeslogic/prince-docs/docs/styling.md

 In print one typically has to deal with left facing and right facing pages, together forming a spread.
 To take this into account when placing an element, Prince extends the [`float`](css-props.md#prop-float) property with the values `inside` and `outside`, moving the element respectively to the inside or outside of a spread.

 If the `inside` and `outside` values are used in a multi-column layout, by default the element is floated to the inside or outside of the column it appears in its natural flow.
-To change this behaviour, the page loat reference needs to be specified:
+To change this behaviour, the page float reference needs to be specified:

 ```
     img {